ryanlee2889/courseTracker/README.md

 1. Clone the repository
 2. Install the dependencies with `npm install`
+3. Start the server with `node server.js`
-3. Start the project with `npm start`
+4. Start the project with `npm start`

 ## Firebase Configuration